 - P code.
 Precise (or protected) code, used to modulate the L1 and L2 carriers.
 Effective wavelength is 29.3 m.
-This code is encrypted (see Y code) and not available to most receivers. - PBO.
-Plate Boundary Observatory: network of over 1000 GPS receivers installed to measure motion on the Pacific/North-America plate boundary in the western US and Alaska.
+This code is encrypted (see Y) and not available to most receivers. - Phase center.

-- Phase center.
 Point on the antenna where the GPS signal "on average" is in phase with the voltage detected by the receiver.
 Where this happens depends, in fact, on the direction from which the signal is coming, so the phase center taken is usually close to the average of this.
 An important parameter of an antenna is where the phase center is relative to the antenna reference point. - Point positioning.
-Locating a GPS receiver by itself, rather than as part of a network, using information (for example, clock corrections and orbits) derived from a network of other receivers, though not using their data explicitly.
-May be contrasted with differential GPS. - Polar motion.
+Locating a GPS receiver by itself, rather than as part of a network, though perhaps using some corrections derived from other receivers. - Polar motion.
 A pair of earth rotation parameters, used to describe the location of the Earth's spin axis relative to a fixed geographical location. - Post-processing.
 Refers to any method of analysing GPS data well after it has been collected, rather than in real time. - PRN.
 Pseudo-Random Noise: modulation applied to produce the different code signals.
 Since all GPS satellites transmit on the same frequency, different PRN sequences are used to allow a receiver to tell which signal comes from which satellite.
 Satellites are therefore usually identified by their PRN, which can run from 0 to 31, and may be reused as old satellites are replaced by new ones. - Propagation delay.
 The time delay the signal experiences because it is not traveling in a vacuum, but rather through the ionosphere and atmosphere (mostly the troposphere).
 See dry delay, wet delay, and LC. - Pseudorange.
 Apparent distance (see range).
 In practice used for the apparent distance found using the code messages, before corrections for propagation delays and clock errors.
 That is, if the signal sent at time t_1 (according to the satellite clock) is received at time t_2 (according to the receiver clock), the pseudorange is where c is the speed of light (299,792,458 m/s).

-$$\frac{t_2-t_1}{c}$$
+$$\frac{t_2 - t_1}{c}$$